rjocoleman/vagrant_magento/README.md

 [![Build Status](https://secure.travis-ci.org/rjocoleman/vagrant_magento.png)](http://travis-ci.org/rjocoleman/vagrant_magento)

 This cookbook installs Apache, PHP, MySQL sever and required modules for deployment of Magento.
-It configures Apache VirtualHosts, optionally imports Magento sample data, installs Wiz and creates an admin user.
+It configures Apache VirtualHosts, optionally imports Magento sample data and creates an admin user.
 Designed for use with [Vagrant](http://www.vagrantup.com/).

-It's a work in progress; currently only tested on Mac OS X 10.8.
+It's a work in progress; currently only tested on Mac OS X 10.8 and Windows 7 x64.
 Used with https://github.com/rjocoleman/vagrant-magento-mirror